yuz0101/aioTrends/README.md

 pickle.dump(open('./data/queries.pkl', 'wb'))
 at.setLog('./data/hello.log') #Setp 0: set log file path

-#Step 1: collect 10 cookies with two async. threads.
-Threads can be customized.
+#Step 1: collect 1000 cookies with 100 cocurrent tasks.
+Cocurrent tasks amount can be customized.
-at.CookeisPool(2).run(10)
+at.CookeisPool(100).run(1000)

-#Step 2: get widgets with three async. threads.
-Threads can be customized.
+#Step 2: get widgets with 200 cocurrent tasks.
+Cocurrent tasks can be customized.
-at.WidgetsPool(3).run()
+at.WidgetsPool(200).run()

-#Step 3: get data with five async. threads.
-Threads can be customized.
+#Step 3: get data with 100 cocurrent tasks.
+Cocurrent tasks can be customized.
-at.DataInterestOverTime(5).run()
+at.DataInterestOverTime(100).run()
 ```